Workplace bullying and harassment

 You should talk to your manager or human resources area if these practices are not in place in your workplace.

-Sometimes harassment can be a criminal offence.
+Sometimes bullying can be a criminal offence.
 If you have experienced violence, assault, or stalking you should report abuse directly to police.

 If the behaviour you experience is not violence, assault or stalking, you can: